DAVIAN-Robotics/PHUMA/README.md

 **Output:** Shape parameters saved to `asset/humanoid_model/g1/betas.npy`

 **Motion Adaptation:**

+This step retargets human motion to robot motion using PhySINK optimization.
+You can process either a single file or an entire folder.

+- **For single file:**
 ```bash
 # Using the curated data from the previous step for Unitree G1 humanoid robot